Dave Simmonds: Motorcycle racing career

-In 1969, the FIM changed its regulations in an effort to reduce spiraling costs in motorcycle racing.
-125cc and 250cc machines would be limited to two cylinders and 6-speed transmissions.
+End of 1967, the FIM announced a change in its regulations, applicable as from 1969 onwards, in an effort to reduce spiraling costs in motorcycle racing.
+125cc machines would be limited to two cylinders and 6-speed transmissions.
 This regulation change caused the dominant Yamaha and Suzuki factories to withdraw their teams from Grand Prix racing.
 Simmonds and his aging Kawasaki won the 1969 125cc road racing world championship in an impressive fashion with only one race in which he failed to finish in either first or second place.
 The victory marked the first world championship for Kawasaki.

-Simmonds dropped to fourth place in 1970 with improved competition from Dieter Braun (Suzuki), Ángel Nieto (Derbi) and Börje Jansson (Maico) but, still managed to win the Finnish Grand Prix and scored two second place finishes in the Dutch and Belgian Grands Prix.
+Simmonds dropped to fourth place in 1970 with improved competition from Dieter Braun (Suzuki RT66), Ángel Nieto (Derbi) and Börje Jansson (Maico) but, still managed to win the Finnish Grand Prix and scored two second place finishes in the Dutch and Belgian Grands Prix.
 Simmonds finished sixth in the 1971 125cc world championship with one win at the German Grand Prix at the Hockenheimring.

 In 1971, he competed in the premier 500cc class with a Kawasaki H1R.
 The H1R had poor road handling characteristics so, Simmonds had his H1R rebuilt around a Ken Sprayson-designed frame that greatly improved the machine's handling.
-He proved to be competitive by winning the preseason invitational 500cc Mettet Grand Prix then, finished second to Giacomo Agostini and the dominant MV Agusta at the Finnish Grand Prix followed by third places in Holland and Italy.
-Simmonds won his first 500cc class victory at the season ending Spanish Grand Prix at Jarama when Agostini sat out the race after already winning the championship.
+He proved to be competitive by winning the preseason invitational 500cc Mettet Grand Prix then, finished second to Giacomo Agostini and the dominant MV Agusta at the Finnish Grand Prix followed by third places in Holland and Italy.Simmonds won his first 500cc class victory at the season ending Spanish Grand Prix at Jarama when Agostini sat out the race after already winning the championship.
 His victory in Spain also marked Kawasaki's first premier-class Grand Prix victory.
 Simmonds ended the season ranked 4th in the 500cc World Championship despite missing four rounds.
 In 1972, seven years after first his first appearance on the 125cc Kawasaki, Simmonds would race the bike to a remarkable third place at the Dutch TT.

 Death

 In 1972, while attending a non-championship motorcycle race at Rungis near Paris, Simmonds was killed in a fire caused by an exploding gas cylinder in a caravan owned by fellow racer Jack Findlay.
-Mistakenly thinking that Findlay was inside the caravan, Simmonds rushed to help just as the gas cylinder exploded, engulfing him in flames.
+Mistakenly thinking that Findlay's mother was inside the caravan, Simmonds rushed to help just as the gas cylinder exploded, engulfing him in flames.